Energy flows through everything, so it’s only fitting to use flow charts to depict our complex energy economy.

 In a future post, I’ll take a closer look at Sankey diagrams that visualize water flows.
 In the meantime, I’d be curious to hear what others think about these graphical tools and any insights they reveal about the energy challenges we face.

-Download Notes: Sankey Energy Diagrams (3.62 MB pdf)
+- Download Notes: Sankey Energy Diagrams (2344 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.